3 min read

 ‘...baptizing them in the name of the Father, the Son, and the Holy Spirit.’

-However, internal evidence and historical evidence shows quite convincingly that these words were added in the early 4th century.
-What evidence?
+Some internal and historical evidence is interpreted to suggest that these words were added in the early 4th century.

 Consider these nine reasons: